t-regx/t-regx.github.io/docs/delimiters.md

 pattern('[A-Z][a-z]+', 'i')->match($subject)->first();
 ```

-or use a regular delimitered pattern with a flag:
+or use a regular delimited pattern with a flag:

 ```php
 pattern('/[A-Z][a-z]+/i')->match($subject)->first();
 ```

 ## I want to break it